letv1nnn/Web-Server/README.md

 ## *Drscription*
 This project is a multithreaded web server that I built from scratch.
 I deployed it on an old laptop, effectively turning it into my own self-hosted server.
 Now I have a working, home-built web server running locally.

+## *Current state*
+I've built the server that accepts GET requests and configured the firewall so other LAN devices could connect to it.
+Also, I've set up the build system for this project with Cargo and Shell scripts.

 ## *Technologies*
 I used Docker to containerize the server by creating a custom image and deploying it there.
 Additionally, I used Rust’s build system, Cargo, along with shell scripts to simplify the build and execution process.